Flow Editor

 Common Actions

-The following actions are used to build any type of assistant:
+The following actions are used to build any type of agent:

 Core Action | Description |